PBS for pharmacists

 - you re-serialise prescriptions that are present but listed as missing

-- both the approval number and claim period number are valid
+- you check that both the approval number and claim period number are valid

-- the certification of supply statement is completed by an authorised person
+- you ensure the certification of supply statement is completed by an authorised person, and

 - you use the 'Close a Claim' transaction to send the claim to the department for processing